Download a PDF of this information.

 Approximately 20% to 25% of children with ADHD will have additional problems with anxiety disorder or depression.
 Fearfulness or excessive worrying suggests anxiety disorder, and sadness or irritability characterizes childhood depression.
 Bipolar disorder is uncommon in children, but almost all the children who develop bipolar disorder before their teenage years will have symptoms of ADHD.
 Grandiosity, a decreased need for sleep, hypersexuality, racing thoughts, severe irritability and rapid mood swings are symptoms of bipolar disorder.

 ADHD is a multifactorial disorder and can be caused by a range of factors including genetic and neurological problems.
+No one gene causes ADHD but multiple genes have been found that increase vulnerability to developing symptoms of ADHD.
 ADHD definitely runs in families.
 If a parent has ADHD, approximately half of his or her children will have symptoms of ADHD.

 Some of the evidence for neurological involvement comes from imaging techniques such as PET scanning and functional MRI.
 These studies show that individuals with ADHD have less activity in the frontal lobes than people with no evidence of ADHD.
 This is consistent with psychological studies that show problems in executive functioning, or tasks that involve the frontal lobes.
 The executive functions are important in planning, self-control and analysis of behavior—tasks that are difficult for the child with ADHD.
 Recent research has shown significant difficulties with executive functioning in individuals with TSC.